BLOG

 The User Agent Accessibility Guidelines (UAAG) 2.0

 The UAAG documents provide guidelines for ensuring that user agents–browsers, browser extensions, readers, and media players–are accessible to persons with disabilities.
-The UAAG is primarily targeted at developers of these user agents or applications that render web content.
+The UAAG primarily targets developers of these user agents or applications that render web content.

-User agent accessibility features are essential in ensuring that browsers and applications–not just the web content–can provide disabled individuals with a better user experience.
+User-agent accessibility features ensure that browsers and applications—not just web content—can provide disabled individuals with a better user experience.
 For instance, user agents may allow people to customize the text, preferences, and interface for better accessibility.

 UAAG 2.0 guidelines are organized around the same principles as WCAG 2.1 and ATAG 2.0.
 For a detailed look at each guideline’s success criteria, conformance levels, and examples, see W3C’s UAAG 2.0 Reference.

-Principle 1: Ensure that the user interface and rendered content are perceivable
+1: Ensure that the user interface and rendered content are perceivable:

 • Repair missing content through assistive technologies.